| German agriculture minister

 rather than recognizing them as sentient beings who experience pain, suffering,

+and distress.
 The debate and

 the science carries on - a risky business indeed.